Chapter 5. Data Practices

 The charge for most other types of copies, when a charge is not set by statute or rule, is the actual cost of searching for and retrieving the data, and making the copies or electronically transmitting the data (e.g.. sending the data by email).

-The cost of employee time to search for data, retrieve data, and make copies is $22.58 per hour.
+If your request is for copies of data that we cannot copy ourselves, such as photographs, we will charge you the actual cost we must pay an outside vendor for the copies.
+The cost of employee time to search for data, retrieve data, and make copies is $23.38 per hour.

 If, because of the subject matter of your request, GRRL finds it necessary for a higher-paid employee to search for and retrieve the data, GRRL will calculate the search and retrieval portion of the copy charge at the higher salary/wage.